Digital Employee Experience 101: What Is DEX and Why Is It Important?

 1. Form a DEX team.

 One way to break down silos is by forming a cross-functional team.
-According to a recent survey, 85 percent of CIOs said they now collaborate with the CHRO more often than they did before the pandemic.
-While this is a step in the right direction, a cross-functional DEX team should include employees from across the entire organization — not just HR and IT.
-This will help form a holistic view, allowing the organization to better understand where there are opportunities to empower employees based on job role.
+The DEX team should include leadership from across the entire organization — not just the CHRO (chief human resources officer) and CIO (chief information officer).
+Capturing various perspectives will help form a holistic view, allowing the organization to better understand where there are opportunities to empower employees based on job roles.

 2. Develop dynamic personas.